 When it comes to contact lenses, the average price is $22 – $26 per box.
 One box will provide enough lenses for a few weeks, meaning you may need to purchase up to 10 boxes per year.
 That makes the cost around $220 (or more) annually.

 SAVE MONEY ON CONTACTS AND GLASSES

 Before you can get glasses, you need an exam.
 Check with the local offices to find out who has the lowest price on the office visit.
 You may be shocked at the difference in prices.
 It can vary as much as $20 or more.

 Before you even consider purchasing glasses, understand your options.
-This will avoid falling for the up-sell.
+Doing so can ensure you don’t fall for the up-sell.
 Some features are great, such as anti-scratch coating for kids, but you may not need some of them.
 Understand what each add-on has to offer and whether you really need it or not.
 A little research can definitely help you save money on glasses and contacts.

 Don’t settle for one pair of frames because they are there.
 Try on several of them and take note of the style.
-Then, shop around to find who has them at the lowest price.
-Make sure you visit with your local offices as well as reputable on-line retailers.
+Then, shop around to find out who has them at the lowest price.
+Make sure you visit your local offices as well as reputable online retailers.

 If you need contacts, get an estimate from your doctor and do the same.
 Call other offices and retailers who sell contacts to find out their prices.
-It is also important to review online retailers, such as DiscountContactLenses, as well.
-This ensures you get the absolute lowest possible price.
+It is also important to review online retailers, such as those listed below.
+Doing so ensures you get the absolute lowest possible price.

 Years ago, none of us would have ever considered purchasing our glasses or contacts online.
 That seemed crazy.
 But, as technology has evolved, so have options available to us as consumers.